 Sixt accepts all credit cards from international companies, like American Express, Diners Club, Eurocard/Mastercard, and Visa.
 Keep in mind, we cannot accept prepaid cards, debit cards, or third party credit cards.
 You can often get better car rental deals in Greece by prepaying your rental agreement.

-In the unlikely event you are involved in an accident, be sure to give the police officer your IDPs as well as your standard license, insurance information, and the contract from Sixt so that they know who the rental car belongs to.
+In the unlikely event you are involved in an accident please call the police.
 If any damage occurs to the rental car inform Sixt immediately during the rental period and fill out the enclosed Accident Report form.

 Stavros Niarchos Foundation Cultural Centre is a cultural complex within a park next to the Bay of Phaleron in Athens and includes facilities for the National Library of Greece.
 The ancient Greek Epidaurus Theater was built in the 3rd century and situated on the west side of Cynortion Mountain, near the town of Lygouri.
 If you are lucky enough to visit during the summer, you can marvel in the amazing acoustics during a live performance.
 The UNESCO listed Meteora Monasteries are a complex of Greek Eastern Orthodox monasteries precipitously built on conglomerate pillars near the Pindus Mountains.
 The Tunnel of Eupalinos was built in the 6th century BC as an aqueduct.
 It is over 1,000 meters long and sits on the Island of Samos, Greece.